Elrathor/JiraAlert/README.md

 # JiraAlert
-This tool offers a simple but monitored way to check a given filter for issues and send a webhook message to your mattermost server if it's priority doesn't match a given ID.
+This tool offers a simple but monitored way to check a given filter for issues and send a webhook message to your mattermost server if a new one appears in the list.

 **Example usecase:** Monitoring and alerting for high and medium priority tickets within a Jira Servicedesk queue.